MarketDAO

 - If rejected, they remain a non-holder

-To enable unlimited scalability without gas limit concerns:
+To enable unlimited scalability without gas limit concerns, MarketDAO uses a lock-based system instead of traditional snapshots:

 - Accurate quorum: Quorum calculated from vested supply only (unvested tokens cannot vote)